Facebook shuts popular stock trading group amid GameStop frenzy

 Some of his group’s members made tens of thousands of dollars in recent trades first popularized on Reddit’s WallStreetBets forum, he said.

-Tran, who also runs the 20-member HaiKhuu Trading group on chat app Discord, said he has never seen adult content on the Facebook group.
+Tran, who also runs the 20,000-member HaiKhuu Trading group on chat app Discord, said he has never seen adult content on the Facebook group.

 Facebook confirmed its removal, but did not immediately have further comment.